PatrickStrz/kovi/docs/layout-documentation.md

 This allows for centralized layouts that are very easy to change and reuse.
 - To view colored borders of layout components for easier development, pass in showLines prop.
-- Every route is nested within Site.js ( Site component contains navigation bars)
+- Every layout is nested within Site.js ( Site component contains navigation bars)